-If your business employs people who drive personal vehicles as part of their jobs, you need to pay close attention to their insurance coverage.
-The amount of car insurance your employees carry can significantly impact your organization's risk.
-Ensuring your employees maintain the appropriate level of car insurance decreases the probability of involving your company in an at-fault vehicle accident that occurs during business hours.
+If your business employs people who drive personal vehicles as part of their jobs, pay close attention to their insurance coverage.
+The amount of car insurance your employees carry affects your organization's risk.
+Ensuring employees maintain the appropriate level of car insurance decreases the probability of company insurance liability for a vehicle accident.

 Here's why: if an uninsured or under-insured motorist causes bodily injury, the victims can face thousands of dollars of out-of-pocket medical bills.
 If that motorist was driving on behalf of an employer, the victims' attorneys will seek to secure payment for these injuries from the employer's insurance company under the legal doctrine of respondeat superior.

-As a result, it's crucial that your organization maintain a vehicle policy that sets sufficient auto insurance limits and that requires management to verify each employee's coverage every six months.
+As a result, it's crucial that your organization maintain a vehicle policy that sets sufficient auto insurance limits and that requires management to obtain proof of each employee's coverage every six months.

 Verifying employee insurance liability limits